 Malaysia is a country in Southeast Asia.
 It is a Federal Constitutional Monarchy.
 It borders Thailand on land and Singapore, Vietnam, and Indonesia on the sea.
 The capital is Kuala Lumpur.
 It has a population of 30 million people which makes it the 44th most populous country in the world.

-The official language of Malaysia is Bahasa Malaysia, but English is also a popular language.
+The official language is Bahasa, but English is also a popular language.
 The major ethnic group in Malaysia is Malay, with 50% of the population belonging to it.
 The major religion followed by people is Sunni Islam.
-The people of Malaysia are the Malaysians.

-The official currency is Ringgit.
+The official currency is Malaysian Ringgit (RM).
 The approximate exchange rate is RM4.48 for US$1.
-The currency exchange is available in commercial banks and from foreign exchange dealers.
-It may be difficult to exchange foreign currencies outside the main tourist centres.
 Credit cards are easily acceptable.
 Also, ATMs are available widely.

 In Malaysia, they use electric sockets of type G. The standard voltage is 240V.